 Well planned prescribed burning can be an effective means of reducing fuels that result from long periods of fire exclusion while moderating potential ecosystem damage (Knapp et al., 2005).
-(1-4)
+(PEIR 1-4)

-Here is what the cited document actually said in reference to chaparral:
+Here is what the cited Knapp et al. document actually said in reference to chaparral: